Three female entrepreneurs who saw opportunity in inopportune times were rewarded for the risks they took.

 For her part, DeBose says her relationship to money is much closer now that she’s trying to grow her business.
 “For me, it’s about interacting,” she says.
 “If I brush my teeth every morning, I can check my bank account balance every day, and then not have such fear or emotion around it.”

 Andrea Robinson made her first major career pivot years ago.
 While working for an investment banking firm in New York, she volunteered to pour wine at the International Wine Center on evenings and weekends.
 On a night that featured champagnes, Robinson remembers being “immediately bewitched.”

-Robinson, now an award-winning Master Sommelier, who picks the wine list for Delta Air Lines and created a line of wine glasses called The One, has seen the industries she works with devastated by the COVID-19 pandemic.
+Robinson is now an award-winning Master Sommelier, who picks the wine list for Delta Air Lines and created a line of wine glasses called The One.

 Theola DeBose is pictured in Washington, D.C.
 Credit: Cheriss May

 Originally written by Mpls.St.Paul Magazine in collaboration with RBC Wealth Management.